 In Bangladesh and India, this virus is transmitted from bats while drinking raw palm sap contaminated with bat excrement or climbing trees coated in the same or through a virus-infected person.

 Symptoms of Nipah Virus infection

 - It typically takes five to fourteen days for symptoms of an infection to start to appear.

-- Infected person or animal may fall unconscious or leads to coma.
+- An infected person or animal may fall unconscious or lead to coma.

 - According to CDS, long-term side effects among survivors can include convulsions and personality changes.

 - Death may happen as brain fever develops at the final stage.